-4-205 Acceptability of Food Equipment, Certification and Classification accredited certification program.
-Upon request of the Health Authority, the PIC must provide verification that the equipment meets the sanitation standard in the form of: - (1) Documentation of a sanitation certification marking from an ANSI accredited certification program, - (2) A field evaluation of the equipment by an ANSI accredited certification program with correction of deficiencies, or - (3) Other evidence that the equipment has been approved for use by a regulatory authority such as the USDA or FDA and is in compliance with Subparts 4-201 and 4-202 of these regulations. - (B) Specialized food equipment such as barbecue grills or smokers, brick ovens, and processing equipment that does not have documentation of sanitation certification will be evaluated by the Health Authority to determine whether a field evaluation is required to verify compliance with Subparts 4-201 and 4-202.
+4-205 Acceptability of Food Equipment, Certification and Classification

+- (A) Food equipment must meet the standard for sanitation set by an American National Standards Institute accredited certification program.
+Upon request of the Health Authority, the PIC must provide verification that the equipment meets the sanitation standard in the form of: - (1) Documentation of a sanitation certification marking from an ANSI accredited certification program, - A field evaluation of the equipment by an ANSI accredited certification program with correction of deficiencies, or

+- Other evidence that the equipment has been approved for use by a regulatory authority such as the USDA or FDA and is in compliance with Subparts 4-201 and 4-202 of these regulations. - Specialized food equipment such as barbecue grills or smokers, brick ovens, and processing equipment that does not have documentation of sanitation certification will be evaluated by the Health Authority to determine whether a field evaluation is required to verify compliance with Subparts 4-201 and 4-202.